BT Group: Post Office Telecommunications

-In 1969 the GPO, a government department, became the Post Office, a nationalised industry separate from government.
-Post Office Telecommunications was set up as a division of the Post Office, in October 1969.
+In 1969, the GPO, a government department, became the Post Office, a nationalised industry separate from government.
+Post Office Telecommunications was set up as a division of the Post Office in October 1969.
 The Post Office Act 1969 was passed to provide for greater efficiency in post and telephone services; rather than run a range of services, each organisation would be able to focus on their respective service, with dedicated management.
-By law, the Post Office retained the exclusive right to operate the UK national telecom network, (although since 1914 had licensed Hull City Council to operate its own local telephone network, Kingston Communications).
+By law, the Post Office retained the exclusive right to operate the UK national telecom network (although, since 1914 had licensed Hull City Council to operate its own local telephone network, Kingston Communications).

 The 1970s was a period of great expansion for the Post Office.
 Most exchanges were modernised and expanded, and many services, such as STD and international dialling were extended.
-By the early 1970s, subscribers in most cities could dial direct to Western Europe, the US, and Canada; by the end of the decade, most of the world could be dialled direct.
+By the early 1970s, subscribers in most cities could dial direct to Western Europe, the US, and Canada; by the end of the decade, most of the world could be dialled direct, and the Post Office had launched Confravision, an early videoconferencing system linking studios in multiple cities.
 The System X digital switching platform was developed, and the first digital exchanges began to be installed.
 The Post Office also procured their own fleet of vans, based on the Commer FC model.
 Post Office Telecommunications researched and implemented data communications using packet switching in the 1970s, resulting in the EPSS, International Packet Switched Service, and Packet Switch Stream.